 Every workshop is special and unique.
 I never do a workshop the same way twice.
 I’m always tweaking and changing things, sometimes a little and sometimes a lot.
 So even if you attend the same workshop more than once, it won’t be quite the same experience.
 And in fact all of these workshops are designed so that you can attend them as many times as you desire, and you should always be able to get more value out of the experiences.
 You’ll be going in as a different person each time, and so you’ll experience a different type of transformation each time.

 I can say without exaggeration that all of these workshops are unlike anything else out there.
 They’re all original and are personally designed by me.
 None are copies or clones of anyone else’s work.
 I feel very inspired by them, and I’m really looking forward to delivering them in the months ahead.
 I genuinely hope to see you there.

-For more details on the upcoming workshops and/or to sign up for one, see the Workshops page.
+For more details on the upcoming workshops and/or to sign up for one, see the Events page.